vojvod/CMV_Renderer_Widget/README.md

 # Dynamic Feature Layer Renderer Widget
 A widget for CMV (http://cmv.io/).
-It renders a feature layer dynamically.
+It renders a feature layer dynamically. <b>It can be used for services hosted in ArcGIS for Server version 10.1 and above.</b>

 ![alt tag](https://github.com/vojvod/CMV_Renderer_Widget/blob/master/img1.jpg)